Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

   ascent.execute(actions);
   ascent.close();

-Ascent and VTK-h are under heavy development and features are being added rapidly.
+Ascent is under active development and features are being added rapidly.
-As we stand up the infrastructure necessary to support a wide variety filter we created the following filters for the alpha release:

-  - Contour
-  - Threshold
-  - Slice
-  - Three Slice
-  - Automatic Slice
-  - Clip
-  - Clip by field
-  - Isovolume
-  - Vector magnitude

 In the following section we provide brief descriptions and code examples of the supported filters.
 For complete code examples, please consult the unit tests located in ``src/tests/ascent``..